Learn how to decorate a bookshelf with easy steps for DIY shelf decor ideas that you can’t get wrong. Use the no-fail formula for all styles.

 - Step 2: Add in pictures and art work to fill about 1/3 of the space.

 Do you recognize the waterlogue pictures I added?
+These are great diy projects to add personal decor to your bookshelf.
 I had fun transforming phone pictures of my kids with this easy app.
-You can read how it works here.
+In this article you can read about turning your pictures into watercolors.

 Design note: Keep your frames light or compositions lighter to keep a dark wood bookshelf from getting too heavy.

-- Step 3: Place smaller accessories on the stacked books and a few more to fill in some of the negative space.
+- Step 3: Place smaller bookshelf decor accessories on the stacked books and a few more to fill in some of the negative space.

 My favorite decorating items to use on a bookshelf are brass animals, candle holders, small trays, and pretty containers like a silver bowl of seashells.